ZanderThannhauser/zebu/README.md

 used in regular-expressions.
 The dot ('.') literal can be used as a shorthand for `[0 - 255]`, matching any valid next character.

-Square-brackets ('[ ]') can be used to inclose a character-set expression, described above.
+Square-brackets ('[ ]') can be used to enclose a character-set expression, described above.

 Remember that one can also refer to the value of a defined regular-expression by